forestgrape/coronavirus/monitor_and_control.md

 #### Testing Priorities at High Incidence
 1. Testing of risk patients.
 Reason: Appropriate treatment.
 2. Health care workers and other groups with contact to risk groups.
 Reason: Shield risk groups.
 3. How many people with respiratory disease symptoms have Covid-19.
+Reason: [Helpful Information](#helpful-information)
 4. Tests to do contact tracing.
 Reason: Break infection chains
 5. Sampling different population groups e.g. young people: students and school children, region based, incoming travelers.
 Reason: Have an overview what's going on to adapt measures.
+Reason: [Helpful Information](#helpful-information)
 6. Monitoring respiratory diseases: influenza and common colds.
-Reason: Knowing what's around for diagnosis
+Reason: [Helpful Information](#helpful-information)
-7. Tests for travel permissions, quarantine cancel and so on
+7. Tests for travel permissions, quarantine cancel and so on.

 #### Testing Priorities at Low Incidence
 1. Testing of risk patients.
 Reason: An appropriate treatment from early on.
 2. Health care workers and other groups with contact to risk groups
 3. Tests to do contact tracing and quarantine cancel
 4. Tests to estimate the overall incidence (travel test below can give an indication).
-Reason: When the incidence is high, a different tactics is appropriate.
+Reason: When the incidence is high, a different tactics for controlling can be appropriate.
 5. Tests for travel permissions and so on.